 While CBD has been growing in popularity in recent years, there is still a lot of confusion regarding best practices.
 Information is scattered and voluminous.
 This can sometimes be overwhelming to emergent enthusiasts.

 We break down many of the common questions about CBD in this Beginner’s Guide to CBD.

 What is CBD?

-CBD oil has been found to provide a multitude of health benefits with little to no side effects.
-Whether you want to promote a more relaxed mood, relieve aching muscles and joints, or if you’re dealing with more severe neurological issues, CBD may help.
+CBD oil, for example, has been found to provide a multitude of health benefits with little to no side effects.
+Whether you want to promote a more relaxed mood, relieve aching muscles and joints, or if you’re dealing with more severe neurological issues, CBD can help.

 Besides CBD, hemp also contains other beneficial compounds including 100+ minor cannabinoids, terpenes, flavonoids and amino acids.
 When consumed together, these compounds have been shown to work synergistically and increase the healing properties of one another.
 This is what is called the “entourage effect”.

 The human body has an Endocannabinoid System (ECS) that translates signals from cannabinoids through thousands of receptors in our brain, central nervous system and immune system.
 The ECS is responsible for regulating many functions such as appetite, sleep, pain sensitivity and immune system responses.
 The ECS produces cannabinoids of its own, which are called endocannabinoids.

 When cannabinoids from plants (phytocannabinoids) enter the body, they interact with our ECS receptors in the same way our internal cannabinoids do.
 These phytocannabinoids activate responses and provide a host of benefits from anxiety relief, pain management to neuroprotective properties.